tonyriverms/DoNetExtensions/MustHaveExtensions.md

 # Essential Extensions

-The "must-haves" are those extensions that prevail our coding and projects.
+The "essentials" are those extensions that prevail our coding and projects.
 We hope these simple yet thoughtful "must-haves" would bring better consistency, readability and productivity to your code and project as well.
 This category currently includes:

 [1.
 Consistent Containment Check](#ConsistentContainmentCheck)